hippke/betelbot/README.md

 <img src="https://raw.githubusercontent.com/hippke/betelbot/master/plot_long.png" data-canonical-src="https://raw.githubusercontent.com/hippke/betelbot/master/plot_long.png" width="400"/>

-This bot runs daily at 17:00 UTC as a [Github Action](https://github.com/hippke/betelbot/actions).
+This bot runs daily at 15:00 UTC (120-day update) and 17:00 UTC (10-day update) as a [Github Action](https://github.com/hippke/betelbot/actions).
 You are free to adapt the idea and code provided here to make your own projects.
 Feedback is welcome.